AlexanderB92/ctype-exp/README.md

 ## Deploying the application

-It's up to you how you want to demonstrate the application (standalone or on a server), but it's a great way to show off knowledge this particular part of development.
+It's up to you how you want to demonstrate the application (standalone or on a server), but it's a great way to show off knowledge of this particular part of development.
 Whichever way you choose; instructions on how to run/use the application is much appreciated!

 ## Notes